 This study showed that long-term outcomes favour salvage treatment following radiation therapy failure for prostate cancer when compared to NST with no further local treatment.
 CSS and OS were significantly lower in the NST cohort when compared to the sCT cohort.
-The low number of events in the smaller sHIFU cohort highlights the need for longer follow-up for differences in OS and CSS (sHIFU median follow-up 14.3 years vs. 25.1 years for sCT).
-The sHIFU cohort findings are thus relatively exploratory in comparison to the very mature sCT cohort.
+The low number of events in the smaller sHIFU cohort highlights the need for longer followup for differences in OS and CSS (sHIFU median followup 14.3 years vs. 25.1 years for sCT).
+The sHIFU cohort findings are, thus relatively exploratory in comparison to the very mature sCT cohort.
 This study is the first to compare long-term outcomes of salvage local treatment to NST without further local therapy.

-The patients who had biochemical failure in the NST group would be treated by systemic (ADT) at the discretion of their physician.
-The use of ADT within this cohort of patients is not known, but previous studies have shown 94% of radiation failure patients were treated with only ADT.
-Some of these patients would have potentially avoided ADT use entirely if the localized recurrence was successfully eradicated.
-Within the sCT cohort we have previously shown 58% had delayed biochemical failure and 51% requiring ADT.
-Systemic ADT has been linked with increased cardiovascular, metabolic and bone-related morbidity, which is an important consideration given these patients are already at increased risk on account of their demographics and underlying malignancy.
+The patients who had biochemical failure in the NST group would be treated by systemic ADT at the discretion of their physician.
+The use of ADT within this cohort of patients is not known, but previous studies have shown 94% of radiation failure patients were treated with only ADT.4 Some of these patients would have potentially avoided ADT use entirely if the localized recurrence was successfully eradicated.
+Within the sCT cohort, we have previously shown 58% had delayed biochemical failure, with 51% requiring ADT.18 Systemic ADT has been linked with increased cardiovascular, metabolic, and bone-related morbidity, which is an important consideration given these patients are already at